ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

 Because experiments with the climate are not possible, and climate models are our only way of finding out what the implications of different scenarios of climatic change are, bias adjustment not only is a useful and necessary step but has de-facto become a standard in climate impact studies.

-For more info have a look at: `What is debiasing? <whatisdebiasing.html>`_
+For more info have a look at: `What is bias adjustment? <whatisdebiasing.html>`_

 What is ibicus?
 ---------------

-*A user-friendly toolkit to bias correct climate models…*
+*A user-friendly toolkit to bias adjust climate models…*

-A variety of methods exist for bias correcting climate models.
-Some are better suited for certain variables; others will introduce modifications to the climate change trend while others are explicitly trend-preserving. ibicus provides a unified interface for applying a variety of different methods (8 currently) for bias adjustment published in peer reviewed literature to date.
+A variety of methods exist for bias adjustin climate models.
+Some are better suited for certain variables; others will introduce modifications to the climate change trend while others are explicitly trend-preserving. ibicus provides a unified interface for applying a variety of different methods (8 currently) for bias adjustment published in peer reviewed literature.

 Given climate model data: during a reference period (``cm_hist``) and future / application period (``cm_future``) as well as observations or reanalysis data during the reference period (``obs``), ibicus provides a straightforward user-interface for initializing and applying a bias adjustment method: